BOOKS

 "The story of Morag's past lives was fascinating and had cultural significance.
 What I loved most about the book were the descriptions.
 The author described details stylistically and vividly.
 It was almost as if I was standing in the past and observing everything that was going on.
 The transition from Morag's present story to the first, second, and third chronicle was well-paced.

-The book was very thrilling and I enjoyed every...aspect of the book.
+The book was very thrilling and I enjoyed every...aspect.
 The characters were well-developed.
 The storyline was compelling and enlightening.
 The book also had action and the elements of surprise and suspense.

 The book was professionally edited.
 It was unique and engaging.
 I'm therefore rating this book 4 out of 4 stars."